cucumber-attic/website/apps/dynamic/views/events/bdd-fundamentals-boston-2018.md

 ### Delegates will benefit from

-* Increased confidence, due to extensive praccal exercises
+- Increased confidence, due to extensive practical exercises
-* Deeper understanding, through guided discussions
+- Deeper understanding, through guided discussions
-* Smoother collaboration, by building an understanding of how BDD practices can best be incorporated into their own development process
+- Smoother collaboration, by building an understanding of how BDD practices can best be incorporated into their own development process
-* Improved productivity, from experiencing and overcoming common obstacles before returning to the workplace
+- Improved productivity, from experiencing and overcoming common obstacles before returning to the workplace

 ## BDD with Cucumber (Further online training)